ITP Resumes Driving License Services With COVID SOPs - UrduPoint

 ITP Resumes Driving License Services With COVID SOPs

-"We have been issuing 250 tokens each day on first come first-served basis since Monday, following one of the important virus containing guideline such as social distancing," the ITP spokesperson told APP on Wednesday.
+"We have been issuing 250 tokens each day on first come first-served basis since Monday, following one of the important virus containing guideline such as social distancing," the ITP spokesperson told APP.

 The services were suspended in the mid-March, following the announcement for imposition of the country-wide lockdown by the government to stem the COVID spread.

-Public, whose licenses got expired and seeking new one, also felt relived after the resumption of driving license operations in the Federal Capital.
+Public, whose licenses got expired and seeking new one, also felt relieved after the resumption of driving license operations in the Federal Capital.

-Talking to APP at the ITP office, Zahid Majeed, whose license was expired in July and have to wait for another day, said the ITP should increase the number of tokens as he was a government servant and had to take another leave for the purpose.
+Talking to APP at the ITP office on the other day, Zahid Majeed, whose license was expired in July and have to wait for another day, said the ITP should increase the number of tokens as he was a government servant and had to take another leave for the purpose.

 "I could not reach the ITP office in time and missed the token and now I have to come again a bit earlier for the purpose," Zahid Majeed added.